valango/adventOfCode/README.md

 <br />It always pays off to take a break from coding and play w data.
 * `day 21:` I took my time with the puzzle text, but just could not fully understand it.
 So I took a nap instead.
 After this, everything was so much better.
+* `day 22:` The part #1 was almost trivial, but it really took some time to understand the rules of part #2.
+Perhaps I should play more cards and code less? 🤔

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'